THE ISSUE OF BLOOD

 Loneliness gripped me.

-I staggered toward the kitchen on my wooden, trunkfeet, to ask my parents where Paddy was but, as I stepped through the doorway, I found myself standing in the backyard my current home in northern California at twilight, just as I had left it, days ago.
-My wife and daughters were having fun in our pool, playing and splashing.
+I staggered toward the kitchen on wooden trunk feet to ask my parents where Paddy was, but as I stepped through the doorway, I found myself standing in the backyard of my current home in northern California at twilight, just as I had left it days ago.
+My wife and daughters were playing and splashing in our pool.
 They saw me and called out, urging me to dive in.

 “Come on in!” they said, showering me with cool water, “Come ON!”